Love-Berrish!: Manga

 Love-Berrish! is written and illustrated by Nana Haruta.
 It was serialized in the monthly magazine Ribon from August 2004 to May 2007.
-The chapters were later released in bound volumes by Shueisha for a total of 5 volumes under the Ribon Mascot Comics imprint.
+The chapters were later released in five bound volumes by Shueisha under the Ribon Mascot Comics imprint.
 Moe Yukimaru, the author of Hiyokoi, was one of Haruta's assistants in working on the manga.

 Drama CD

 A drama CD adaptation featuring Love-Berrish!, along with ChocoMimi and Animal Yokochō, was released as a mail-order gift with the December 2005 issue of Ribon.